Skip to main content

 Molecular Mechanisms of Synaptic and Circuitry Development and Psychiatric Disorders

 First, we are interested in the molecular mechanisms regulating the assembly and function of the postsynaptic complex.
-Although hundreds of proteins have been identified at the postsynaptic complex, little is known about their in vivo functions at synapses.
+Although hundreds of proteins have been identified at the postsynaptic complex, little is known about the functions of many of these proteins at synapses.
 Using genetic approaches in mice we are dissecting the roles of some key synaptic proteins in the assembly, maintenance and plasticity of the postsynaptic complex.

-The second aspect of our research is focused on using genetic approaches in mice to dissect the molecular and cellular basis of behaviors.
-We are particularly interested in how changes in synaptic and circuitry function may lead to abnormal behaviors related to OCD, autism and bipolar disorder.
-We apply a variety of mouse molecular genetic methods, such as regional and cell type-specific knockout and transgenic mice, to elucidate the molecules, the types of neurons, and the circuits involved in generating specific behaviors.
+The second aspect of our research is focused on using genetic approaches in mice and marmosets to dissect the molecular, cellular and circuitry basis of behaviors.
+We are particularly interested in how changes in synaptic and circuitry function may lead to abnormal behaviors related to ASD, OCD, depression and schizophrenia.
+We apply a variety of cell-type-specific functional manipulations such as CRISPR, optogenetics and chemogenetics to elucidate the molecules, the types of neurons, and the circuits involved in generating specific normal and abnormal behaviors.

 Teaching